 In this post, I explain how to scout deer in July.
 Hunting preparations in July can mean the difference between success and failure this fall.
-It’s important to understand whitetail movement throughout the year in order to be ahead of the game.
-Whitetails transition between summer and fall habitat.
-Knowing how to scout in July with the transition in mind makes all the difference.
-By applying the tactics in this article so you know how to use information gathered in July but still be in the right spot during the fall.
+It’s important to understand whitetail movement throughout the year to be ahead of the game.

-How To Scout Deer In July
+How To Scout Bucks In July

 Trail Cameras

-At this time of year you can finally start to identify individual bucks, so I put my trail cameras out in July at the latest.
+At this time of year, you can finally start to identify individual bucks, so I put my trail cameras out in July at the latest.
 I have a dozen or so trail cameras and add to my collection every year.
-These trail cameras will be placed both in newly scouted areas and in previously determined hotspots from year’s past.
+These trail cameras will be placed both in newly scouted areas and in previously determined hotspots from years past.

-I start putting them out at the beginning of June.
-Trail cameras are one of the best ways to scout during July.
-This gives me adequate time to get all of my trail cameras out by the 4th of July.
-The cameras that are set out before the month of July are only to identify any camera malfunctions that may be occurring.
+The cameras that are set out before July are only to identify any camera malfunctions that may be occurring.
 In my experience, this has worked very well for me.
 Trail cameras that have been out for about a month will be checked around the 4th of July.
-This will ensure cameras are running properly and that there are no obstructions for the rest of the all-important month of July when real data collection begins.

 Newly Scouted Areas